A decentralized route to the origins of scaling in human language: Model

 \subsection{Relative interests of speakers and hearers}

-What would be the minimal adaptation of the basic interaction rules that enables to include at the same time the interests of both speakers and hearers?
-In order to define relative interests, one feasible solution involves that speakers would prefer to transmit words associated to a relative ambiguity, defined by a simple relationship between (\textit{steps} 2$S$) and (\textit{steps} 2$H$).
-The solution consists in (\textit{step} 2$R$):
+What would be the minimal adaptation of the basic interaction rule that enables to include at the same time the interests of both speakers and hearers?
+In order to define relative interests, one feasible solution involves that speakers would prefer to transmit words associated to a relative ambiguity, defined by a simple relationship between the two extreme values of ambiguity ($a^k(i)=0$ or 1).
+The solution consists in the following version of the \textbf{step} 2: